DINESH2841/NPTEL-Assignment-Score-Calculator2.0/REDME.md

 2. Enter your **assignment marks** (comma-separated)
 3. Enter your **exam score** (out of 100)
 4. Click **“Calculate Final Score”**
-5. See the breakdown + eligibility status instantly!
+5. See your final score, certificate eligibility, and exact certificate type!

 ---